aspuru-guzik-group/iacta/README.md

 ## Prerequsites:

-`iacta` needs [python >= 3.7](https://www.python.org/downloads/).
+`iacta` needs [`python >= 3.7`](https://www.python.org/downloads/).
 Before being able to use the repository, you will need to install a few additional programs and packages.
 First, common packages that are required are `numpy` and `pandas`.

 Second, you will need to install [`xtb`](https://xtb-docs.readthedocs.io/en/latest/contents.html) version >= 6.3.0.
 Importantly, by default the `xtb` and `crest` binaries are assumed to be in `$PATH`.